shakebugs/shake-docs/docs/flutter/overview.md

 ---

 ## Modules
-> Shake Flutter SDK has three modules that work together nicely.
-Use one, all or any combination of them — whatever suits your needs.
+> Shake Flutter SDK has two modules that work together nicely.
+Use any one of them, or both — whatever suits your needs.

 <div class="modulesList">
     <div>